Edward J. Huggett, Jr. DO

 Dr. Huggett is a board-certified Optometric Physician specializing in Low Vision and Binocular Vision.
 He has dedicated his life to helping patients of all ages who suffer from severe vision loss and vision impairment.

-Prior to his career as an optometrist, Dr. Huggett was a certified teacher for the Citrus County School Board, from 1981 to 1986, teaching primary and secondary students in Crystal River, FL.
-Dr. Huggett received his undergraduate degree (BA) from the University of South Florida and Doctor of Optometry (OD) from the University of Houston, Houston, Texas.
+Prior to his career as an Optometrist, Dr. Huggett was a certified teacher for the Citrus County School Board from 1981 to1986 teaching primary and secondary students in Crystal River, FL.
+After receiving his undergraduate degree (BA) from the University of South Florida, he went on and got his Doctor of Optometry (OD) from the University of Houston in Houston, Texas

-In 1990, Dr. Huggett developed the Low Vision Clinic at James Haley VA Medical Center Outpatient Clinic, New Port Richey,
+In 1990, Dr. Huggett developed and operated the Low Vision Clinic at James Haley VA Medical Center Outpatient Clinic in New Port Richey,

-Dr. Huggett is now in the process of launching a new series of lamps with lights that eliminate high energy blue light (HEV) from the light spectrum.
+Currently, Dr. Huggett is in the process of launching a new series of lamps with lights that eliminate high energy blue light (HEV) from the light spectrum.
 Blue light has been identified as being dangerous to your eyes and may contribute to various eye disorders.

 When he is not helping patients with their visual needs, Dr. Huggett resides with his family in Pinellas County.
-He enjoys traveling, scuba diving, snow skiing and gardening.
+He enjoys traveling, scuba diving, snow skiing, and gardening.

 Connie is the cheerful voice you hear on the phone when you call for an appointment or have a question.
-And she is the cheerful person who greets you when you come into the office.
+She is also the cheerful person who greets you when you come into the office.
 Connie is responsible for making appointments, keeping your chart up-to-date, submitting the proper paperwork for your insurance and coordinating with the lab to order your new glasses.
 In a nutshell, Connie runs that office and keeps everything running smoothly.